robinboncoeur/Projects/README.md

 # Projects

-Sharing is caring: keeping a sort-of log (images, text and video) on my projects.
+Keeping a sort-of log - images, text and video - on my projects.
+Sort of started with the garden, but it's only going to grow (unlike much of my garden, alas).
+Here's the link to those pages:

-Of primary interest is contained in these pages:

 https://robinboncoeur.github.io/Projects/

-Resource files - including code or whatever - can be downloaded from the main repository page.

 This is a WIP.